Does your child struggle to access healthcare, such as doctor, dentist or hospital appointments?

 We will:

 - Run workshops with practical tips on how to help your child to access healthcare, and information on knowing your child’s rights and asking for reasonable adjustments.
-Details on our first course are below.
+Check our Term Timetable to see when we are next running a workshop.

 - Support you with appointments or other meetings that you might have with health professionals